Dr Valentina Cipriani

 Group members

-- Miss Catherine Kelly (MSc in Bioinformatics, 2020-2021); Kelly C, …Cipriani V, Phenotype-aware prioritisation of rare Mendelian disease variants.
+- Catherine Kelly (Bioinformatics MSc student, 2021, primary supervision); Kelly C, …Cipriani V, Phenotype-aware prioritisation of rare Mendelian disease variants.
 Trends Genet, 38:1271-1283, 2022

 Summary

-Exomiser; rare disease diagnostics and gene discovery
+- Rare Mendelian disease diagnostics and gene-disease association discovery

-I have been an active member of the Monarch Initiative and Human Phenotype Ontology community, contributing to the improvement and assessment of flagship Exomiser tool for phenotype-based variant prioritisation.
+I have been an active member of the Monarch Initiative (Shefchek et al., NAR, 2020) and Human Phenotype Ontology community (Köhler et al., NAR, 2019), contributing to the improvement and assessment of the flagship Exomiser tool for phenotype-based variant prioritisation in Mendelian disease.
 Such tools often lack extensive validation on real patient data.
-I have recently shown an effective Exomiser performance on a large rare disease whole-exome patient dataset (Cipriani et al., Genes, 2020) and supervised an in-depth review of phenotype-based variant prioritisation tools (Kelly et al., Trends Genet, 2022).
-Furthermore, I co-led the application of an Exomiser-based gene burden analysis pipeline to the pilot phase of the 100KGP pilot (Smedley&Smith&Martin&Thomas&McDonagh&Cipriani&Ellingford&Arno&Tucci& Vandrovcova&Chan&Williams et al., NEJM, 2021) that has already resulted in three confirmed gene discoveries (including Bourinaris&Smedley&Cipriani et al., EJHG, 2020) as well as new gene discoveries (Park&Tucci&Cipriani et al., Genet Med, 2022).
+We have recently shown an effective Exomiser performance on a large rare disease whole-exome patient dataset (Cipriani et al., Genes, 2020), and I supervised an in-depth review of phenotype-based variant prioritisation tools (Kelly et al., Trends Genet, 2022).

 I was the leading statistician for the first genome-wide association study (GWAS) of AMD in the UK (Cipriani et al., HMG, 2012).
 The study allowed me to become a member of the International AMD Genomics Consortium (IAMDGC).
-The IAMDGC performed the largest GWAS of AMD with the discovery of 16 novel risk loci.
-I presented the corresponding findings at the 64th ASHG meeting (San Diego, 2014) and contributed to the last IAMDGC GWAS manuscript (Fritsche et al., Nat Genet, 2016).
+The IAMDGC performed the largest GWAS of AMD with the discovery of 16 novel risk loci for a total of 52 AMD loci (I presented the corresponding results at the 64th ASHG meeting in 2014 and contributed to Fritsche et al., Nat Genet, 2016).
 Building on this experience, I have been pursuing a much-needed dissection of the well-established AMD-association at the CFH locus (known since 2005) with national and international experts in AMD and the complement system.
-I have led a wealth of statistical genetic data analyses that brought to the identification of FHR proteins as major players in AMD pathogenesis with concrete potential implications for complement inhibiting therapeutics (e.g., Complement Therapeutics Limited, CTx) (Cipriani et al, AJHG, 2021; Cipriani et al, Nat Commun, 2020).
+I have led a wealth of statistical genetic data analyses that have contributed to the identification of FHR proteins as major players in AMD pathogenesis with concrete potential implications for complement-inhibiting therapeutics (Cipriani et al., AJHG, 2021; Cipriani et al., Nat Commun, 2020).
+These pioneering advances in AMD and the complement system triggered the formation of Complement Therapeutics, a company focused on developing gene therapy assets for geographic atrophy (Innovation Passport granted by UK MHRA; €77M financing completed; investigating GA Insights (i-GAIN) study recruited 100+ UK participants and expanded to 10 USA centres).

 Publications